 Since its trough on March 9, 2009, when the S&P 500 closed at 676.53, the stock market has almost quintupled in value.
 That's an annualized growth rate of more than 15%!
 And while we are thinking about these tasty returns, the painful losses of the 2008 recession quickly disappear in the rearview mirror.
 A fearless investor might ask: can we make even more?
 The answer is yes, but the devil is in the details.

 The idea is to further boost the stock market's returns by applying leverage.
 In a nutshell, we borrow money, taking advantage of the low-interest rates.
 Next, we invest this money in the stock market and pocket the difference between the stock gains and the interest paid.
 Voila, we have just levered up our returns.

 We can apply leverage in multiple ways.
-In a margin account, our broker happily borrows us money, allowing us to leverage up by a factor of two or even more, depending on the account type.
+Our broker happily borrows us money in a margin account, allowing us to leverage up by a factor of two or even more, depending on the account type.
 But how about these leveraged ETFs carrying terms like UltraPro or Bull 3x in their names?

 Leveraged ETF Mechanics